 The Group has reinsurance protection in place for all classes of business.
 The type of reinsurance cover, and the level of retention, is based on the Group's internal risk management assessment which takes into account the risk being covered, the sums assured and the geographical location of the risk.
 The Board approves each reinsurance program on an annual basis.
 The reinsurance arrangements include a mix of proportional, facultative and non-proportional covers, which limit the liability of the Group to any one individual claim or event.
-Generally the Group's is to place reinsurance with listed multinational reinsurance companies whose credit rating is not less than A.
+Generally the Group's policy is to place reinsurance with listed multinational reinsurance companies whose credit rating is not less than A. No rating limitation shall apply to treaty placements with Mapfre Re or any Mapfre Group company designated to write any or all of the Mapfre Group Reinsurance treaties.
+At 31 December 2012, Mapfre's rating stood at BBB+.
+The Board will monitor the secrutiy rating of Mapfre on a periodic basis.